Danielis/SimCity/README.md

   + Build from ant file, compile, run, and choose an option below
   + Double-click on the building to open the window
   + Exit the building window to go back to city
-  + GUI controls for Bank, Market, Housing, Restaurant on left side only affect 'non AI' agents
+  + GUI controls for Bank, Market, Housing, Restaurant on left side only affect 'non AI' agents, or any agent once the system is placed in 'Turn off AI' mode
-  + Bus system is off by default (because some windows computers have some issues with it), you can turn it on by selecting 'Bus' under City Controls
+  + Bus system is off by default (because some Windows computers have some issues with it), you can turn it on by selecting 'Bus' under City Controls
-  + Ignore the 'in-building' GUI, we will remove for v2
+  + Ignore the 'in-building' GUI, we will remove / edit for v2

 ##### Press "Scenario 1" button to run the normative scenario
   + This creates: 1 bank host, 3 bank tellers, 1 cashier, 1 cook, 1 restaurant host, 2 waiters, and many different types of jobless citizens.